As an Amazon Associate I earn from qualifying purchases.

 First, the larger the diameter and pitch are, the more thrust will the propeller produce.
 It will need more power, but the quadcopter will be capable of lifting more weight.
 For high RPM motors, you need smaller or mid-sized propellers.
 For low RPM motors, you need the larger propellers so that they can keep the quad in the air at lower speed.

 Second, to achieve the perfect balance between the motors and propellers, you first need to decide what you will use the quad for.
-For example, if you want to build a stable and powerful enough to lift a filming equipment quad, you should use a motor with less RPM’s and more torque, and longer or higher pitched propellers.
+For example, if you want to build a stable and powerful enough quad to lift filming and photography equipment, you should use a motor with less RPM’s and more torque, and longer or higher pitched propellers.

 The device that is in charge of controlling the speed of the motors is a cheap controller board, used only for motors.
 It comes with an input for a battery, and has a motor output with three phases, so you will need four of them for each motor.

-The most recommendable power source for your quadcopter is the LiPo.
+The most recommended power source for your quadcopter is the LiPo.
 It’s not heavy, and the current levels are ideal for what you need.
-NiMH is cheaper, but heavier and it is also an option.
+NiMH is a cheaper, but also heavier, option.

 This unit is in charge of measuring the quad’s orientation, velocity, and the force of gravity.
-This allows the electronics that control the amount of power sent to motors, to adjust the motors’ speeds.
+This allows the electronics to control the amount of power sent to motors, in order to adjust the motors’ speeds.
 The unit comes equipped with a 3-axis gyroscope, and a 3-axis accelerometer.
 This combination is known as the 6DOF IMU.

-You can either choose to use a controller board that has only one purpose and that is to control a quadcopter, or you can choose an Arduino UNO.
+You can either choose to use a controller board that’s only purpose is to control a quadcopter, or you can choose an Arduino UNO.
 This is a general purpose microcontroller that allows you to build your own flight controller by buying the parts you want to install, and assembling the controller on your own.

 If you are interested in getting started with electronics and coding, the Arduino UNO is the best possible board you can use.
-It is the most reliable and robust platform, and it allows you to literally play with it anyway you want.
-It comes with:
+It is the most reliable and robust platform, and it allows you to literally play with it any way you want.